Brimscombe and Thrupp: Religion

 The parish church is dedicated to the Holy Trinity, and there is a Methodist church on Brimscombe Hill, as well as a non-denominational Christian Fellowship that meets in the Brimscombe and Thrupp Social Centre.

 Sport

 Brimscombe & Thrupp F.C. (known as the Lilywhites) have a first team who play in the Hellenic League Premier Division and a Development team who play in the Hellenic League Division 2 West.
-Their home ground is The Meadow, where they have been playing their games for over a hundred years.
+Their home ground is The Meadow, where they have been resident for over a hundred years.

 Politics

-There are two Councillors who represent Brimscombe and Thrupp Parish: Stroud District Councillors Rachel Smith (Green Party) and Martin Whiteside (Green Party).
+Two councillors represent Brimscombe and Thrupp Parish on Stroud District Council.